alector/script-to-pdf/README.md

-# script-to-pdf
+# Batch transform script(s) to pdf(s)

 How to print your code projects for manual study/review ?

-Batch concert scripts (found inside a folder) to printable PDF.
+Batch convert all scripts (in a folder) to printable PDF.